ReliefApplications/ems-frontend/README.md

 ## How it works

 - The app exposes a single route, `/<form-id>`, where `<form-id>` is the id of a form (as seen in the back-office url when editing the form).
-- The form is fetched from the back-end and rendered with the same SurveyJS renderer as the other applications (`shared-form` component).
+- The form is fetched from the back-end public REST endpoint (`GET <api-url>/public/forms/<form-id>`), which only exposes forms marked as public, and rendered with the same SurveyJS renderer as the other applications (`shared-form` component).
-- No authentication is required: the app replaces the shared `AuthService` with a `PublicAuthService` that acts as an anonymous "Public user", so the back-end must allow public access to the targeted form for it to load.
+- No authentication is required: the app replaces the shared `AuthService` with a `PublicAuthService` that acts as an anonymous "Public user".
-- If the id is missing, malformed, or does not match an accessible form, the user is redirected to the root page, which displays a "form not found" message.
+- If the id is missing, malformed, or does not match a public form, the user is redirected to the root page, which displays a "form not found" message.

 ## Usage